Git Cheatsheat for beginners with VSCode

-Sometimes you want to add multiple origins when you have to use bitbucket or github or even with two different accounts on GitHub.
-In that case you can run the following command to add new origin.
+Sometimes you want to add multiple origins when you have to use bitbucket or GitHub or even with two different accounts on GitHub.
+In that case, you can run the following command to add a new origin.
 Change

 originname with your origin name.
 It can be any text.

 $ git remote add originname https://github.com/another_user/another_repo.git

 Now when you need to push this to that particular origin, run the following: